Brian1226/Priority-Queue/Specification.md

 ## Primary Postconditions

-* The selected note has to exist first before the user can make a copy of it.
+* A duplicate of the selected note, containing the same tasks, is created.

 ## Alternate Sequences